 Both trailheads sit on Maine Route 102A (Seawall Road) on the island's southwest side.
 Ship Harbor is, in NPS's words, "a figure-8 trail covering 1.3 miles," with the pools at the rocky far loop; Wonderland is 1.4 miles round trip on an old gravel fire road that ends at the shore.
 They are close enough together that one minus tide covers both, though with a 3-hour window you'll do one properly rather than two hurriedly.

-For these two, the fact sheet's month-by-month view is the useful planning grain (computed 2026-07-03 from NOAA station 8413320 predictions):
+For these two, the fact sheet's month-by-month view is the useful planning grain (computed 2026-07-24 from NOAA station 8413320 predictions; July is omitted now that its minus tides are behind us):

 | Month (2026) | Lows below +1.0 ft | Daylight windows | Daylight minus tides | Best window |